What information is needed to file for bankruptcy?

 - If applicable, copies of your retirement account statements.
 For the most part, all retirement accounts are exempt (protected from turn-over).
 However, if the debtor recently used non-exempt property (e.g. cash) to fund a retirement account such as an IRA, your attorney can explain how to proceed.

-- If anyone is contributing money to your household expenses, my office needs documentation substantiating the payments.
+- If anyone is contributing money to your household expenses, provide documentation substantiating the payments such as bank statements.

-- If you are leasing a property you own to someone else, I need an accounting of all rental payments received and all expenses incurred related to the rental property.
+- If you are leasing a property you own to someone else, provide an accounting of all rental payments received and all expenses incurred related to the rental property.

 - In some cases, additional information may be required.
 This is especially true of self-employed clients who at a minimum must provide Profit and Loss statements for each of the previous 12 months.